-Parameter Minimum value required Add to modparams.dat PROCSECTCNT 512 MIN_PROCSECTCNT = 512 CHANNELCNT 2560 MIN_CHANNELCNT = 2560 PQL_DPGFLQUOTA 256000 MIN_PQL_DPGFLQUOTA = 256000
+Parameter Minimum value required Add to MODPARAMS.DAT PROCSECTCNT 512 MIN_PROCSECTCNT = 512 CHANNELCNT 2560 MIN_CHANNELCNT = 2560 PQL_DPGFLQUOTA 256000 MIN_PQL_DPGFLQUOTA = 256000

-2. If you are upgrading or migrating from the old CIFS for OpenVMS to Samba for VSI OpenVMS, VSI strongly recommends that you back up the existing CIFS SAMBA\$ROOT directory tree prior to installing Samba.
+- 2. If you are upgrading or migrating from the old CIFS for OpenVMS to Samba for VSI OpenVMS, VSI strongly recommends that you backup the existing CIFS SAMBA\$ROOT directory tree prior to installing Samba - 3.
+Make sure enough space is allocated for process dynamic memory.
+For details, see the Memory Requirements section.